yasaswini-mandava/yasaswini-mandava/README.md

-# 👩‍💻 Yasaswini's Data Science Journey

 Hi!
 I'm Yashu, a 3rd-year Computer Science student passionate about data, ML, and solving real-world problems.
 This repo contains:

-- 🐍 Python Practice
+- Python Practice
-- 📊 Data Cleaning & Visualization
+- Data Cleaning & Visualization
-- 🤖 Machine Learning Mini-Projects
+- Machine Learning Mini-Projects
-- 🔍 Exploratory Data Analysis (EDA)
+- Exploratory Data Analysis (EDA)

-Stay tuned as I learn and build 🚀
+Stay tuned as I learn and build

 <!--
 **yasaswini-mandava/yasaswini-mandava** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.